alexqfredrickson/notes/aws/aws.md

 S3 is an object storage service.

+Prior to 2020, S3 was "*eventually consistent*" - meaning a `PUT` call would not be immediately visible to `GET` or `LIST` requests.
+It is now [*strongly consistent*](https://aws.amazon.com/blogs/aws/amazon-s3-update-strong-read-after-write-consistency/).

 #### Storage Tiers

 S3 bills you for stored objects, depending on their access rates and retrieval speed.